 We’ve talked in previous blogs about how grains aren’t necessarily inherently bad for dogs - indeed, it’s usually the type and quality of grain that proves the main culprit, with cheap ‘filler’ material used to bulk out the food - however switching to a grain-free diet is essential for those dogs with gluten and grain allergies/intolerances, and is even recommendable to those dogs without those allergies, to help prevent their development down the line.

-The British Veterinary Association concluded, for instance, that around 70% of non-routine appointments were associated with skin complaints or stomach issues - both of which can be aided by opting for grain-free, or hypoallergenic dog foods.
+The British Veterinary Association concluded, for instance, that around 70% of non-routine appointments were associated with skin complaints or stomach issues - both of which can be aided by opting for grain-free, or hypoallergenic dog foods - but make sure you get a good quality food, as some grain free options can be equally as bas as poor grain dog foods.

 Does grain-free dog food help with itchy skin?